sudhamshapp/Jenkins-Zero-To-Hero/README.md

 java -version
 ```

-Now, you can proceed with installing Jenkins
+Now, you can proceed with installing Jenkins, apply the complete command as is

 ```
 curl -fsSL https://pkg.jenkins.io/debian/jenkins.io-2023.key | sudo tee \